A locally owned Copșa Mare?

 The study extrapolates present trends to construct four scenarios or imaginary pictures of villages like Copşa Mare in 30 years' time.
 "A key finding is that local communities will be better prepared for the future if they are strong and cohesive than if they suffer from a lack of involvement and corruption.
 Policies favouring economic development can lead to prosperity if local communities are strong - but could also result in foreign exploitation and poverty if local communities are weak."

 In this dismal scenario, the community is fragmented, and the village reduced to a popular destination for tour operators and holiday makers.
 It has ceased to be a place where locals can afford to live and raise their children.
-There are a few old ladies in decorative straw hats, a surfeit of over-renovated 'traditional Saxon farmhouse' albergos, a fancy restaurant and even a 'wellness spa', all owned by foreign-owned.
+There are a few old ladies in decorative straw hats, a surfeit of over-renovated 'traditional Saxon farmhouse' albergos, a fancy restaurant and even a 'wellness spa', all owned by foreigners.
 The guesthouses, like the village, are empty out of season.
 The magnificent Saxon fortified church, which lost its congregation fifty years earlier with the mass exodus of the German-speaking inhabitants, has been restored with gifts from abroad.
-Its automated bells ring out every 15 minutes, creating an impression of a religious life and purpose for the building.
-All the young are away in Germany and Spain, with no intention of returning, and much of the farmland around the village has been sold to a developer who collects the subsidies.
+Its magnificent bells ring out every 15 minutes, creating an impression of a religious life and purpose for the building.
+All the young are away in Germany and Spain, with no intention of returning, and much of the farmland around the village has been sold to land grabbers.

 In short, the village has become an expensive, open-air museum, or a 'Club Sax' holiday village, a parody of the principles of sustainable tourism on which the excellent 'albergo diffuso' model - the 'scattered hotel' - is built.